VulnZap/vulnzap-main/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Business Source License 1.1 (BUSL-1.1) - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments